-How long does it take to adjust to new glasses?
-In most cases, it usually takes only a few days to adjust to new prescription eyeglasses.
+How long does it take to adjust to new prescription glasses?
+In most cases, it usually takes only a few days to adjust to new glasses.

 What problems might you experience with your new glasses?
 The first time you put on your glasses everything may look blurry.
 You may even develop a headache and nausea while adjusting to seeing through corrective lenses.